top of page

 It is most important to assess if this breed is really suited to your family and your lifestyle.
 We do not want any of our puppies dumped, neglected or abused because a buyer found out too late, this was not a good breed fit for them.
 So please, do all the checking and research needed to ensure this is for you.

 Cavaliers are extremely needy in terms of wanting human company.
 They want to go, where you go, and be with you all the time, some get anxiety if they are away from you for long periods of time, they are considered by most, a true lap dog.
-They definitely take the award for the best companion dog by far, always by your side - they become your shadow.
+They definitely take the award for the best companion dog by far, always by your side - they become your shadow they are the definition of velcro.
 They love children and they are extremely gentle.
 They have the biggest personality and the most beautiful temperament.

 RELATIONSHIPS: